Before planning your conference or event, please read the following policies and regulations.

 Reserved facilities are authorized for use by the sponsor indicated on the "Agreement for Conference Services and Facilities" only.
 This authorization cannot be transferred, assigned or loaned to another group or individual without the approval of Events and Conference Services professional staff.

 If your group has signs that need to be posted for your conference, we will be happy to direct you to the most visible locations.
-The Office of Events and Conference Services reserves the right to review and approve any sign, posting, brochure, flyer, and/or other advertising and marketing material and/or their quantity and location of display.
+The Office of Events and Conference Services reserves the right to review and approve any sign, posting, brochure, flyer, and/or other advertising and marketing material and/or their quantity and location of display inside the Pryzbyla Center.
 Any item that uses the name "The Catholic University of America" must be approved by the Office of Events and Conference Services before distribution.
+Please see here for details.

 Additional costs, including, but not limited to, dining services, special housekeeping requirements, staff fees, set-up requirements and overtime staff salaries will be billed within thirty days following your event.
 In addition, all groups and individuals are expected to pay for any damages to facilities incurred as a result of their activity.
 All invoices are due within thirty days of receipt.